micro-lc/micro-lc/packages/documentation/docs/docs/guides/applications/compose.md

 A [composable](../../concepts/composition) application is a pseudo-HTML document enhanced with JavaScript properties dynamically injected by the [composer application](../../../api/composer-api).

-The resulting DOM tree is constructed on the basis of a specific configuration, which can be directly provided or sourced from an external JSON or YAML file.
+The resulting DOM tree is constructed on the basis of a specific configuration, which can be directly provided, or sourced from an external JSON or YAML file.

 ## Usage